ccollicutt/ccollicutt.github.io/_posts/2021-09-10-deploy-tanzu-build-service-on-vsphere-with-tanzu.md

 The Tanzu Build Service makes building container images easier, ie. no Dockerfiles, and provides an image control plane, which I believe Kubernetes sorely misses.

 >You have plenty of options for building containers from source code.
 Yet many require significant effort and ongoing maintenance to use them properly.
 And it can be hard to enforce security and operational rigor at scale.
-Tanzu Build Service offers the convenience of these workflows with more automation and the governance capabilities enterprises need.
+Tanzu Build Service offers the convenience of these workflows with more automation and the governance capabilities enterprises need. - [Tanzu Build Service](https://tanzu.vmware.com/build-service)

 ## About vSphere with Tanzu